 However, when it comes to electric guitar (and the strings, pickups, amplifiers and cabinets), we’re really only working with a frequency range of about 80 Hz to about 7 kHz on the high end (lower tunings and guitars with additional strings have extended lower ranges).

-The 7 bands of the GE-7, then, work perfectly fine to cover the frequency range of guitar.
+The 7 bands of the GE-7, then, work perfectly fine to cover the guitar’s frequency range.
 The bands are:

 - 100 Hz